tombosmansibm/custom_isam_collection/README.md

 In this example, I'm overriding the isam.base.date_time package, with my own code.

+The timezones retrieved from the appliance are ignored, and overriden with a bogus timezone named "Home" .

 **_NOTE_**  You should package it in a way you can deploy it using pip.

 #### Make sure the Ansible modules can find your package